mfilipski/GettingCleaning_week4/codebook.md

   * All other variables variables are named after the original measurements (see below), with with either "mean" of "std" suffixes to denote the mean of measurements
   * All numeric data for these variables denotes the average of all such measurements taken for a given individual doing a given activity.

-2. Variables are named after the original measurements, described below:
+2. All other variables are named after the original measurements, described below:
   tBodyAcc_XYZ
   tGravityAcc_XYZ
   tBodyAccJerk_XYZ